Five9, Inc.: Five9 Recognized as a Certified Transparent Company

-Five9 meets the highest levels of organizational transparency and is ranked among the top 100 most transparent companies in the world following a thorough, independent analysis by Transparency Technologies LLC.
+Five9 meets the highest levels of organizational transparency and is ranked among the top 100 most transparent companies in the world following a thorough, independent analysis by Transparency Global.

-Five9, Inc. (NASDAQ: FIVN), a leading provider of the intelligent cloud contact center, today announced that it has been named a Certified Transparent Company by Transparency Technologies LLC (Transparency).
-Transparency provides research, indexes, and certification programs to accelerate the world's adoption of transparency a continuum of corporate trust, alignment, simplicity, honesty, openness, and clarity.
+Five9, Inc. (NASDAQ: FIVN), a leading provider of the intelligent cloud contact center, today announced that it has been named a Certified Transparent Company by Transparency Global.
+Transparency Global provides certification programs, research, and indexes to accelerate the world's adoption of transparency a continuum of corporate trust, alignment, simplicity, honesty, openness, and clarity.

-"Certified Transparent Companies like Five9 meet the highest standards of trust and accountability," said Paul Pagnato, Chairman and Founder of Transparency.
+"Certified Transparent Companies like Five9 meet the highest standards of trust and accountability," said Paul Pagnato, Chairman and Founder of Transparency Global.
 "These organizations have superior cultures and greater innovation, and they create impact that results in higher level growth and industry transformation.
-We are proud to recognize Five9 for embracing transparency and demonstrating its dedication to reliability, security, and customer success."
+We are proud to recognize Five9 for embracing transparency and demonstrating its dedication to reliability, security and customer success."

 With thousands of successful customer implementations, including migrations from premises environments to the cloud and net new cloud deployments, Five9 has built a reputation for providing superior professional services and customer service in the cloud contact center industry.
 The company received the highest overall vendor satisfaction score from customers surveyed as part of the DMG Consulting 2021/2022 Cloud-Based Contact Center Infrastructure Product and Market Report, earning 33 perfect scores out of a possible 34.
 Additionally, Five9 Professional Services and Customer Support teams consistently achieve average Net Promoter Scores (NPS) of +85.